Skip to content

 On Thursday evening, former President Donald Trump proposed a blanket exemption from income taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. for income earned from overtime work.
 Exempting overtime from tax would add to Trump’s growing list of newly proposed tax cuts, including exemptions for tipped income and Social Security benefits.

 We estimate a lower-bound reduction in revenue for exempting all overtime pay from the individual income taxAn individual income tax (or personal income tax) is levied on the wages, salaries, investments, or other forms of income an individual or household earns.
 The U.S. imposes a progressive income tax where rates increase with income.
 The Federal Income Tax was established in 1913 with the ratification of the 16th Amendment.
-Though barely 100 years old, individual income taxes are the largest source of tax revenue in the U.S. of $227 billion over 10 years on a conventional basis.
-This latest proposal would increase Trump’s already promised $6.1 trillion in tax cuts to $6.4 trillion and raise the total deficit increase of his entire tax and tariffTariffs are taxes imposed by one country on goods or services imported from another country.
-Tariffs are trade barriers that raise prices and reduce available quantities of goods and services for U.S. businesses and consumers. plan to $1.6 trillion over 10 years.
-Further exempting all overtime pay from employee-side payroll taxes (6.2 percent for Social Security and 1.45 percent for Medicare) could further reduce tax revenues by $145 billion over 10 years.
+Though barely 100 years old, individual income taxes are the largest source of tax revenue in the U.S. of $680.4 billion over 10 years on a conventional basis.
+This latest proposal would increase Trump’s already promised $6.1 trillion in tax cuts to $6.8 trillion and raise the total deficit increase of his entire tax and tariffTariffs are taxes imposed by one country on goods or services imported from another country.
+Tariffs are trade barriers that raise prices and reduce available quantities of goods and services for US businesses and consumers. plan to $2.0 trillion over 10 years.
+Further exempting all overtime pay from employee-side payroll taxes (6.2 percent for Social Security and 1.45 percent for Medicare) combined with the income tax exemptionA tax exemption excludes certain income, revenue, or even taxpayers from tax altogether.
+For example, nonprofits that fulfill certain requirements are granted tax-exempt status by the Internal Revenue Service (IRS), preventing them from having to pay income tax. would reduce tax revenues by $1.1 trillion over 10 years.

 While key details are missing from the overtime proposal, exempting overtime pay from income tax would significantly distort labor market decisions.
 Employees would be encouraged to take more overtime work, and hourly or salaried non-exempt jobs may become more attractive if the benefit is not extended to salaried employees who are exempt from Fair Labor Standards Act (FLSA) overtime rules.